kkartunov/idol-client/README.md

 <!-- Start lib/idol-client.js -->

 # API
-This is the `IDOLclient` API reference.
+This is the `idol-client` API reference.

 ## Constructor